Golden-Headed Lion Tamarin, Leontopithecus chrysomelas

-Golden-headed lion tamarins are arboreal, diurnal, and quadrupedal, moving about using all four limbs.
+Golden-headed lion tamarins are arboreal (tree-dwelling), diurnal (active during daylight hours), and quadrupedal (moving about using all four limbs).
 When they are traveling down a tree trunk, they can climb down either head-first or tail-first.
 At night, they usually find a tree hole to sleep in, and they will use the same hole for up to six nights in a row.
 They sometimes spend their nights in a tank bromeliad or a thicket of vines.

 Golden-headed lion tamarins live in extended family groups of four to eight individuals, composed of a mated pair and their offspring.
 They defend a home range of 99–247 acres (40–100 ha).
 A higher availability of food usually lends itself to a smaller home range, and thus less energy spent on defending it.
 Same-sex adults are very aggressive toward one another when defending their territories.